AirbusCyber/grap/doc/COMPILE_WINDOWS.md

 Alternatively you can use pre-compiled binaries (see [WINDOWS.md](../WINDOWS.md))

 # Requirements
-This guide is written for Windows 7 with Visual Studio 2017 (tested with Community Edition).
+This guide is written for Windows 7 (64 bits).

-Note that the VS installer is greedy, if you use a virtual machine please make sure it has at the very least 2 GB of RAM and 2 CPU available.
+Note that the Visual Studio Installer is greedy, if you use a virtual machine please make sure it has *at the very least 2 GB of RAM and 2 CPU* available.

-The compilation of *grap* needs the following tools.
+## Visual Studio
+We used Visual Studio 2017 - Community Edition with the following components installed:
+* .NET Framework 4.6.1 SDK
+* .NET Framework 4.6.1 targeting pack
+* C++ / CLI support
+* VC++ 2017 v141 toolset (x86, x64)
+* Visual C++ 2017 Redistributable Update
+* Visual C++ tools for CMake
+* Visual Studio C++ core features

 ## CMake